East End of Loaf Mountain Castle Crown Wilderness

 I expected to see a cairn here but there was none.

-The end of the rock outcropping resembled a small toe.
-On close inspection I discovered a couloir.
+The left end of the outcrop resembled a small toe.
+On close inspection, I discovered a cleft.
 After scrambling

-The clouds had been building throughout the day but there was still plenty
+The clouds had been slowly building throughout the day, but there was still plenty

-of blue sky.
-It was warm and there was no wind.
+of blue sky as can be seen in my panorama.
+It was warm and calm.
 The possibility of

 When I started my descent I felt the first hint of trouble.
 Something

 was irritating my left elbow.
-Annoyed and thinking it was a fly
+Annoyed and thinking it was a fly, I kept trying

 to brush it off, but I didn’t bother to see what it was; my eyes